msv-lab/llm-play/README.md

     B --> C["`**Analysis:**
     - Comparing distributions
     - Uncertainty measures
-    - Confidence measures [TODO]
     - Semantic clusters`"]
     B --> D["`**Evaluation:**
-    - Regression Metrics [TODO]
     - Classification Metrics
+    - Pass@K
     - Custom Evaluators`"]
 ```

 ## Installation

-Set one or more of the following API keys as environment variables, depending on the services you plan to use:
+Set some of the following API keys as environment variables, depending on the services you plan to use:

 - `DASHSCOPE_API_KEY`
 - `DEEPSEEK_API_KEY`